fzzf678/csvWriter/README.md

 If you want to create data quickly and utilize machine resources, it is recommended to prepare multiple commands and then run this tool concurrently.

 ## How fast can this script generate data
-It depends on the machine resources, the generator/writer parameters and the line width of your schema.
+It depends on the machine resources, number of machines, the generator/writer parameters and the line width of your schema.
 According to the test, it takes about 30 minutes to generate 1 TiB data to S3 with one 16 cores and 32G memory machine.

 ## How to use